-- Sale of The Elm building In June 2023, Carr signed a binding sales agreement for the sale of The Elm, a residential rental building in the Bethesda, Maryland area in metropolitan Washington D.C. for the amount of USD 250 million, a price identical to the value of the property in Carr's financial statements as of March 31, 2023.
-At the time of signing, the buyer transferred to Carr a non-refundable deposit in the amount of USD 10 million.
-Completion of the transaction is expected in the third quarter of the year.
-The proceeds of the sale are expected to be used by Carr to reduce utilized credit facilities. - One Congress project Boston, Massachusetts Further to Section 2.3.5 to the Board of Directors' Report for 2022, in April 2023, the construction of the 1 million sq.ft. tower was completed and it is in occupancy stages.
+- Sale of The Elm building In August 2023, Carr completed the sale of The Elm, a residential rental building in the Bethesda, Maryland area in metropolitan Washington D.C. for the amount of USD 250 million, a price identical to the value of the property in Carr's financial statements as of June 30, 2023.
+An amount of USD 235 million from the proceeds of the sale were used by Carr to reduce utilized credit facilities. - One Congress project Boston, Massachusetts Further to Section 2.3.5 to the Board of Directors' Report for 2022, in April 2023, the construction of the 1 million sq.ft. tower was completed and it is in occupancy stages.
 Delivery of most the rental areas in the tower is expected to be completed in 2023 and the remainder in 2024. - 300 East 2nd (previous name: Block 16) Further to Section 2.3.5 to the Board of Directors' Report for 2022, Carr decided not to execute the project.
 As a result, Carr recorded a loss in the second quarter of 2023 resulting from the amortization of the planning and development costs invested in the amount of USD 11 million (the Company's share approx. NIS 19 million).